Camp Schedules and Reminders

 Prerequisite: Campers must be able to swim 25m comfortably.

-Campers swim daily.
+Campers swim daily from 10 a.m. to noon and 2 to 3 p.m.
 Please ensure participants have a swimsuit and towel every day.

 Rock and Wave

-Enjoy rock climbing activities in the morning on Monday, Wednesday, and Friday, and in the afternoon on Tuesday and Thursday.
+Campers will enjoy rock climbing activities Monday, Wednesday, and Friday mornings, and in the afternoon on Tuesday and Thursday.

 Campers must wear closed-toe running shoes to participate in rock climbing activities.